icgrp/hipr/README.md

 ![](./images/csimu.png)

 ## 4 Tutorial 2: Map all Operators to PR regions.
 1. Below you compile any applications, you need to install the necesary setup files by executing commands as below.
+This steps can take hours.

 ```c
 make install